 Hef joined Watsi on June 5th, 2021.
-Five months ago, Hef joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hef's most recent donation supported Angel, a toddler from Kenya, to treat her burns and help her return to good health.
+One year ago, Hef joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hef's most recent donation supported Regina, a middle-aged farmer from Kenya, to fund a mastectomy to fight her breast cancer.